emacuo/sap-on-aws-immersion-day/README.md

 3. Click the `Connect` button at the top of the EC2 Dashboard screen
 4. Select the option `A standalone RDP client`
 5. Select `Download Remote Desktop File` and save it on your laptop
 6. Once downloaded, open the file and select `Continue`.
-Warning: if prompted, please, accept the request of a new certificate.
+Warning: don't worry if the certificate can't be verified back to a root certificate.
 7. Insert the User Name and Password parameters:
     1. User Name: `Administrator`
     2. Password: `SAPonAWS$DSAG2019!`